 Complaints regarding final examination results must be lodged within a period of 15 days following the announcement of examination results.
-Students should complete and submit a Complaint Form online to the Office of Admissions and Registration after the payment of the required fees.
+Students should submit a Complaint Form online after the payment of the required fees.
 The request will be transferred to the College concerned where an appropriate decision will be made.
 The Office of Admissions and Registration notifies students, in due course, of the outcome of their application.